LiemDQ/LiemDQ.github.io/content/posts/design_team.md

 I'm going to be completely honest.
 I don't think I was a very good captain.
 In fact, I think I was a pretty mediocre captain.
 But if I had to go back in time and do it again, I would've done a lot of things differently.
 I kept the lights on, the team made progress on the initiatives we set out to work on, and we delivered a product in the end, but at the same time we didn't make as much progress as I would've liked and the product had flaws that we overlooked.

 Here are the things that we did well during my tenure:
 - In general, we built an open, friendly and *professional* leadership culture.
 The team was going through growing pains that year, and we instituted changes to make participation less intimidating to new members.
-This seems like one
 - We greatly improved our relationship with the university administration as well as with relevant external groups.
 - We secured a record amount of funding and sponsorship, and ran a budget surplus which came in handy during the pandemic when funding dried up.